LiorSinai/liorsinai.github.io/_posts/2021-06-05-advanced-collisions.md

 Please see that post for a heuristic understanding of the problem.
 It assumed independence of sharing birthdays.
 This post makes no such assumption, so the mathematics is more advanced.
-A background in counting methods, combinations and permutations is required.
+A background in counting methods with combinations and permutations is required.

 [BirthdayProblem]: {{ "mathematics/2021/06/04/birthday-collisions" | relative_url }}